mehulagg/gitlab/doc/user/application_security/dast/index.md

   useful when combined with [Review Apps](../../../ci/review_apps/index.md).

 NOTE:
-Note that a pipeline may consist of multiple jobs, including SAST and DAST scanning.
+A pipeline may consist of multiple jobs, including SAST and DAST scanning.
 If any job fails to finish for any reason, the security dashboard doesn't show DAST scanner output.
 For example, if the DAST job finishes but the SAST job fails, the security dashboard doesn't show DAST results.
 On failure, the analyzer outputs an